 The first category of isosemantic models (alternative language representations) will be supported by defining mappings to other languages.
 It is not anticipated that CIMI will provide these mappings, although some exemplars may be provided to demonstrate the capability.

-The second category of isosemantic models (terminology pre-coordination versus structure) will be supported by:
+The second category of isosemantic models (terminology pre-coordination versus post-coordination in the model) will be supported by:

 Including the structural representation, for any information which may be represented using a separate attribute in some clinical contexts;